lingtalfi/AssetLoader/README.md

 ```js
 array         getLoadedItems ()
 ```
-Return the map of currently loaded items names.
+Return the array of currently loaded items names.

-Note: only items loaded with the asset loader, via the loadItem method will be detected (i.e. if you have manually injected libraries, the asset loader doesn't know about them).

-Note2: you can use the declareLoadedItem method to manually fake a loaded item.
+Note: only items loaded with the asset loader, via the loadItem method will be detected (i.e. if you have manually injected libraries, the asset loader doesn't know about them, in which case you should use the declareLoadedItem method to manually fake that they are loaded.
+See the declaredLoadedItems method for more details)

 ### isLoaded